uselesstechjunks/leetcode/docs/source/dsa/range.rst

 #.
 Two-pointer methods for range problems in sorted data.
 #.
 Offline processing for batch queries using Mo's Algorithm or persistent data structures.

-Example Problems
+Fundamental Problems
 --------------------------------------------------------------------------------
 Binary Search
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Minimum Number of Days to Make m Bouquets

-	- Problem: Given an array where each element represents the number of days it takes for a flower to bloom, and integers :math:`m`and :math:`k`, find the minimum number of days required to make :math:`m`bouquets, where each bouquet requires :math:`k`adjacent flowers.
+	- Problem: Given an array where each element represents the number of days it takes for a flower to bloom, and integers :math:`m` and :math:`k`, find the minimum number of days required to make :math:` m` bouquets, where each bouquet requires :math:`k` adjacent flowers.
 	- Hints: Use binary search on the minimum days.

 #.
 Allocate Books (or Minimum Maximum Partition)

-	- Problem: Given :math:`n`books and :math:`m`students, where each book has a certain number of pages, partition the books such that the maximum pages assigned to a student is minimized.
+	- Problem: Given :math:`n` books and :math:`m` students, where each book has a certain number of pages, partition the books such that the maximum pages assigned to a student is minimized.
 	- Hints: Binary search on the maximum pages.

 #.
 Koko Eating Bananas

-	- Problem: Given :math:`n`piles of bananas and an integer :math:`h`, find the minimum eating speed :math:`k`such that Koko can finish all the bananas in :math:`h`hours.
+	- Problem: Given :math:`n` piles of bananas and an integer :math:`h`, find the minimum eating speed :math:`k` such that Koko can finish all the bananas in :math:`h` hours.
 	- Hints: Binary search on the eating speed.

 #.
 Find Median in a Row-Wise Sorted Matrix